The Three Gap Theorem, Interval Exchange Transformations, and Zippered Rectangles: Background

 \subsection{Zippered Rectangles Decomposition}

-Consider a translation surface $S$, a minimal linear flow $\phi$ on that surface, and a transversal $X$ to that flow.
-The first return map of the flow to the transveral is an interval exchange map $T$ on $d_T$ subintervals of $X$.
-It can be shown that the return time of $\phi$ is constant on each of the $d_T$ subintervals of $X$.
+Consider a translation surface $S$, a minimal linear flow $\phi$ on $S$, and a transversal $X$ to $\phi$.
+As per \cref{proposition: number of discontinuities of first return map}, the first return map of $\phi$ to $X$ is an interval exchange map $T$ on $d_T$ subintervals of $X$.
+It can be shown that the return times of $\phi$ are constant on each of those $d_T$ subintervals.
 (Check \cite{Yoccoz2007-zz}.)
-This decomposes the surface $S$ into $d_T$ rectangles, whose widths are the lengths $\lambda = (\lambda_1, \lambda_2, \cdots, \lambda_{d_T})$ associated with $T$, and whose heights $h = (h_1, h_2, \cdots, h_{d_T})$ are the return times of $\phi$ to $X$ on each of the $d_T$ subintervals of $X$.
-The vector $(h, \lambda)$ is the \emph{height-width parameters} of the \emph{zippered rectangle decomposition} of $S$ with respect to the suspension of $\phi$ over $X$.
+This decomposes the surface $S$ into $d_T$ \textbf{zippered rectangles} whose widths are the lengths $\lambda = (\lambda_1, \lambda_2, \cdots, \lambda_{d_T})$ associated with $T$, and whose heights $h = (h_1, h_2, \cdots, h_{d_T})$ are the return times of $\phi$ to $X$ on each of the $d_T$ subintervals of $X$.
+The components of the vector $(h, \lambda)$ will be referred to as the \textbf{height-width parameters} of the \textbf{zippered rectangle decomposition} of $S$ with respect to the suspension of $\phi$ over $X$.\footnote{Veech's zippered rectangle construction involve a third parameter: the altitudes of singularities $a$, in addition to the lengths $\lambda$ and heights $h$.
+For this paper, the altitudes do not serve a significant purpose, and we choose to ignore them.}